idiom/pftriage/README.md

-# pfi
+# pype

-Python File Info - Tool to gather information on PE and other files.
+Tool to gather information on PE and other files.

 Dependencies
 -----